 [] 1.
 Check the lines to be sure they are properly routed.
-Follow "Running the lines" text.
-Check to see that the compressor discharge connects to the top of the condenser and the water line enters the bottom and leaves the top.

-- [] 2.
-Check that the RFD sight glass can be seen. - [] 3.
+Check to see that the compressor discharge connects to the top of the condenser and the water line enters the bottom. [] 2.
+Check that the RFD sight glass can be seen. [] 3.
 Check all the connections with wrenches to be sure they have been made up.
-(Refresh your knowledge by re-reading the Swagelok instructions.) - [] 4.
-Check the belt and compressor bolts for tightness. - [] 5.
-Check to make sure the compressor is mounted in an upright position. - [] 6.
-Check the panel wiring by switching on the blowers.
-The compressor clutch should click. - [] 7.
-Check the neatness of the installation; sufficient service access; secure wiring; tubing and hoses supported to prevent damage and chafing. - [] 8.
+Refresh your knowledge by re-reading the Swagelok instructions. [] 4.
+Check the pulley and compressor bolts for tightness. [] 5.
+Check to make sure the compressor is mounted in an upright position. [] 6.
+Check the panel wiring by engaging the timer switch.
+The pilot lamp should come on and compressor clutch should click. [] 7.
+Check the neatness of the installation; sufficient service access; secure wiring, tubing, and hoses supported to prevent damage and chafing. [] 8.
 Check the service access.
-The service access ports must allow attachment of the connecting valves. - [] 9.
+The service access ports must allow attachment of the connecting valves. [] 9.
 Check (after leak checking and testing) that the system is properly insulated.
-See; "Insulating The Lines".
+[1 10.
+Displace oil from the compressor cylinders.
+See: Displacing the Compressor oil